OpenFunction/functions-framework-nodejs-deprecated/doc/arch.md

 }
 ```

 **`outputs` means the destinations your function result goes to**.
 If you don't specify this field, the result just returns to the caller.
-Here let's say we want to send the result to `middleware` middlware component (see `outputs.middleware`), it's type is a `pubsub` (see `outputs.pubsub.params.type`), this means that your function is now a publisher, and you publish your result to the middleware component called `pubsub`.
+Here let's say we want to send the result to `middleware` middleware component (see `outputs.middleware`), it's type is a `pubsub` (see `outputs.pubsub.params.type`), this means that your function is now a publisher, and you publish your result to the middleware component called `pubsub`.

 `outputs` is a map data structure, as you can declare many output middleware.
 Here pubsub middleware is called "middleware" and the topic that Func A <u>published</u> is called "test".